ANL-CEEESA/MIPLearn/src/docs/usage.md

 MIPLearn is mainly written in Python, with some components written in Julia.
 For this reason, both Python 3.6+ and Julia 1.3+ are required.
 A mixed-integer solver is also required, and its Python bindings must be properly installed.
-Currently supported solvers include CPLEX and Gurobi.
+Supported solvers are CPLEX and Gurobi.
+Optimization problems currently need to be specified in the Pyomo modeling language.
+A JuMP interface to the package is currently under development.

 To install MIPLearn, run the following commands:

 ```bash
 git clone https://github.com/ANL-CEEESA/MIPLearn.git